 Uzbek is the only official language of Uzbekistan and the mother tongue of over 80% of the population.
 At least half the population also speaks Russian.
 Most Uzbek vocabulary is Turkic in origin, but words are also borrowed from Arabic, Persian and Russian.
-Its closest language relative Uyghur.
-There are multiple dialects with variations in vocabulary, but the standard version of the language is based on the Tashkent dialect.
+Its closest language relative is Uyghur.
+There are multiple dialects of Uzbek but the standard version of the language is based on the Tashkent dialect.
 In official usage, the Latin script is used, but colloquially the Cyrillic script is often found, and both may be used in the media.Learn Uzbek with uTalk

 There's an Uzbek proverb which goes: 'Don't choose a house - choose neighbours.
 Don't choose a path - choose travelling companians'.

 Teahouses, called chaykhanas, are culturally important in Uzbekistan.

 Loan words taken from Russian include televizor - televizor in Russian - and telefon trubkasi - telefonnaya trubka in Russian.

 Over 2500 words and phrases, across 60+ topics covering everyday situations

 Practise speaking and compare your pronunciation with native speakers